blend-capital/blend-whitepaper/whitepaper.md

 ## Abstract

-This paper introduces the first decentralized money market primitive, Blend.
-A money market primitive enables the permissionless creation of lending markets to quickly respond to emerging market needs.
+This paper introduces a universal liquidity protocol primitive, Blend.
+A liquidity protocol primitive enables the permissionless creation of lending pools to quickly respond to emerging market needs.
 Applications, industries, and users can utilize this primitive to create isolated lending pools that best serve their niche.
-Blend is an ungoverned, modular, money market primitive that does not compromise on security or capital efficiency.
+Blend is an ungoverned, modular, liquidity protocol primitive that does not compromise on security or capital efficiency.

 ## Introduction

 Decentralized money markets act as a cornerstone for healthy crypto-economic systems.
-They trustlessly facilitate the flow of capital to wherever it is most efficient, increasing capital efficiency and generating interest along the way.
-Aave and Compound prove how valuable these products are with their success in the Ethereum ecosystem.
+They trustlessly facilitate the flow of capital to wherever it is most productive, increasing capital efficiency and generating interest along the way.
+Aave and Compound prove these products' value with their success in the Ethereum ecosystem.
 Since their inception during the early stages of decentralized finance (DeFi), they quickly became two of the industry’s largest and most used DeFi protocols.
-Aave remains one of the largest, peaking at approximately $30 billion in liquidity [1].
+Aave remains one of the largest, peaking at approximately $30 billion in liquidity [[1](https://github.com/aave/aave-v3-core/blob/master/techpaper/Aave_V3_Technical_Paper.pdf)].

 Despite their usefulness, current money markets fall short in terms of flexibility.
 Users want to utilize a wide range of their crypto assets in money markets.
 However, supporting risky assets, especially as collateral, can put protocol funds at risk.
-Aave and Compound forgo flexibility and have extensive governance systems that ensure any asset meets well-defined criteria before adding it to their markets [2, 3].
-Other protocols like Euler and Rari have novel approaches for managing permissionless listings that segment asset risk [4].
+Aave and Compound forgo flexibility and have extensive governance systems that ensure any asset meets well-defined criteria before adding it to their markets [[2](https://medium.com/gauntlet-networks/gauntlets-parameter-recommendation-methodology-8591478a0c1c), [3](https://docs.aave.com/risk/asset-risk/introduction)].
+Other protocols like Euler and Rari have novel approaches for managing permissionless listings that segment asset risk [[4](https://docs.euler.finance/getting-started/white-paper#permissionless-listing)].
 Unfortunately, these approaches can lead to liquidity fragmentation and low capital utilization.

 Blend represents a new, more primitive approach to decentralized money market protocols.
 It enables the permissionless creation of isolated lending pools, ensuring maximum flexibility and accessibility.
 Blend avoids the normal pitfalls of permissionless lending markets by using a market-driven backstop system to curate pools, ensuring appropriate risk levels, and using a dynamic interest rate model to preserve capital efficiency.